intelequia/GAB2019ScienceLab/README.md

 This project contains instructions to deploy the Global Azure Bootcamp 2019 Science Lab

 # Quickstart
-To quickly deploy the science lab using Azure Container Instances, click on the button below.
+To quickly deploy the science lab using Azure Container Instances, click on the button below. **If it's your first deployment, we strongly recommend to read the instructions below.**

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FIntelequia%2FGAB2019ScienceLab%2Fmaster%2Flab%2FGABClient.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>